outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 # Record Identity and Hashing

-- tokenId is a 32-byte identifier supplied by the caller (CRA).
+- tokenId is a 32-byte identifier supplied by the caller (CRA) in `uint256`.
 The contract treats it as an opaque identifier.

 # Access Control